 The BON makes every attempt to enter the rosters within ten (10) business days.
 We will send an email notification when the information has been entered.
-The school must wait for the emailed Fast Pass before advising the students to schedule their appointment.
+NOTE: Expect possible delays during the peak graduation seasons (May, August, and December).

 Not necessarily.
-Remember, blue cards are sent to individuals whose CBC was clear, but it is possible that the student did have criminal activity in the past and the jurisdiction has not reported the information to the TX DPS.
+Remember, blue cards are sent to individuals whose CBC came back with no findings, but it is possible that the student did have criminal activity in the past and the jurisdiction has not reported the information to the TX DPS.
 In addition, the eligibility section of the D.O. has questions of a non-criminal nature.
 It is highly recommended that you have all of your potential students read the ENTIRE section of eligibility questions to determine if a D.O. would still need to be submitted.

 No. Blue cards are only mailed to individuals whose CBC was clear.
 An individual requested to submit a D.O. will receive an Operations outcome letter.

-If the nature of the issue can be resolved within the delegated authority of the Operations Department, there will be no charge, and the Operations outcome letter will be mailed accordingly.....
+If the nature of the issue can be resolved without an in-depth Enforcement investigation there will be no charge and the Operations outcome letter will be mailed accordingly.....

 Applicants need to make every attempt to obtain certified supporting documentation related to the incident(s) in question.
 The appropriate legal jurisdiction should be able to provide something on letterhead stating that no records are found, if that is indeed the case.